rbirkby/EchoA/README.md

     EchoA /A:0b Hello World
     EchoA /A:0b Info && EchoA /A:2f Commands available && Echo.

-You can also use EchoA without default colors:
+You can also use EchoA with just the default console colors:

     EchoA Hello World